raoul2000/yii2-workflow/guide/concepts.md

 ## Transition

-A transition is a *directed* link between two statuses : the *start* status and the *end* status (I also use the words 'source' and 'target' status).
+A transition is a *directed* link between two statuses : the *start* status and the *end* status (the words 'source' and 'target' are also used).

-For example, if we define a transition between the status 'draft' and 'published', a post with status 'draft' is able to reach status 'published', but not the opposite.
+For example, if we define a transition between the status 'draft' and 'published', a post with status 'draft' (th start status) is able to reach status 'published' (the end status), but not the opposite.